About the Journal

 Reproducibility and benefit for the OpenFOAM® community

 To ensure the scientific sanity of published results and the usefulness for the OpenFOAM® community, the OpenFOAM Journal puts a strong focus on reproducibility.
-Authors wishing to submit a manuscript into the full papers and technical notes sections are required to fulfill one of the following two criteria:
+Authors wishing to submit a manuscript into the Full papers and Educational papers sections are required to fulfill one of the following two criteria:

 1. The default expectation for papers presenting code development is that new source code with a test case setup is published along with the paper.
 If the authors choose not to provide the source files along with the publication, the Editors and Reviewers may choose to accept manuscripts without accompanying code, case setup files etc., if it is assessed that the level of detail in the manuscript itself is sufficient to reproduce the results of the paper and the benefit of the presented work to the OpenFOAM community is clearly outlined.